GentleHawkes/WSS-Mini-Project/README.md

   java net.tinyos.tools.PrintfClient -comm serial@/dev/ttyUSB0:telosb

 ##### Mounting the folder on your VM
+mount -t vboxsf WSS-Mini-Project /mnt/  <br />
-*Note that sharename might be different for you mount -t vboxsf WSS-Mini-Project /mnt/
+*Note that sharename might be different for you